paschoal/kafkaesque-bus/README.md

 or comment it out.

 ## Why Kafka?
-One of the good feature of using Kafka as message-bus is possibility of fast persisted replayable message storage.
-Other message brokers / technologies are also good, but there is a few approaches that I want to explore in this study.
+One of the good features of using Kafka as message-bus is the possibility of fast persisted replayable message storage.
+Other message brokers/technologies are also good, but there are a few approaches that I want to explore in this study.

 ## Can I use this for my own project?
 (Commercial / Personal)